Why is the building industry slow to adopt digital transformation?

 We plan projects digitally, but how we execute them is analog.
 Consider that 90% of the cost of a project is in the field, not the office.
 An analysis of more than $1 trillion worth of capital projects by McKinsey found that the most significant gains in job site performance were in “‘basic’ project management.”

 Value engineering with technology needs to move from the office to the field, benefitting all parties.
-Digital transformation by leveraging RevOps across the organization isn’t just for management; digital processes help field staff by increasing productivity and decreasing idle time.
+Digital transformation by leveraging RevOps across the organization isn’t just for management; digital processes help field staff increase productivity and decrease idle time.

 Myth: Technology is only for end-users

-A multi-family executive told us that they felt technology serves the customer through innovations built into the living experience.
+A multi-family executive told us technology serves the customer through innovations built into the living experience.
 We agree.
-The internet of things has fostered everything from smart appliances to climate-saving thermostats.
+The Internet of Things has fostered everything from smart appliances to climate-saving thermostats.
 But that’s not where innovation ends.

 Proptech is better known broadly as “property technology.”
 The umbrella term encompasses any software or technology that assists today’s real estate industry.